victorviro/Design-of-experiments/README.md

 The document generated for the example in R of the ANOVA two factors can be seen [here](https://rpubs.com/Victorviro/607207).

+The document generated for the example in R of the ANCOVA one factor can be seen [here](https://rpubs.com/Victorviro/607955).

 Much article content is obtained through the book "Design and analysis of experiments, Douglas C. Montgomery".